TheOdinProject/curriculum/html_css/css_math_functions.md

 Here, the value of `color` is the function `rgb()`, which accepts arguments in the form of numbers.
 It processes those numbers to calculate the rgb color corresponding to the three values given.
 Similarly, the `background` property has a value of `linear-gradient(90deg, blue, red)`, which calculates the angle, starting color, and ending color of a gradient.

 Unlike other programming languages you’ll use in TOP, CSS does not allow us to create our own functions.
 Instead, the language comes bundled with a list of premade functions that will help you solve the most common styling problems.
-[Here is a complete list](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions) of all CSS functions and how they are used.

 Besides defining colors, there are several CSS functions that are useful when designing a website’s layout and sizing.
 These become important when thinking about responsive design.